kouroshHakha/kouroshHakha.github.io/index.md

 Optimization.
 My current research lies at the intersection of AI and Integrated Circuit Design .
 In this area we try to incorporate/build Machine Learning tools to automate analog circuit design to realize “no human in the loop” design flows.
-This demands sample efficient machine learning algorithms due to its difficulty to obtain samples in this domain.
+This demands sample efficient machine learning algorithms due to the difficulty of obtaining data.

 I received my Bachelors from Sharif University of Technology, Iran in Electrical Engineering.
 I was awarded the best thesis award for my work on building an energy efficient remote ECG monitoring